Freeze-in and Freeze-out in a Right-Handed Neutrino Extended MSSM with a Seesaw Mechanism: Relic density and direct-detection properties

 \subsection{Freeze-out component}

 In supersymmetric models with R-parity conservation, there is always some contribution of dark matter that is produced in thermal equilibrium through the freeze-out mechanism.
-In our case, motivated by \cref{eq:MSSMEWSB}, we take this to be a higgsino-like neutralino, which is either stable or decays into right-handed sneutrinos after some delay.
+In our case, motivated by \cref{eq:MSSMEWSB}, we take this to be a Higgsino-like neutralino, which is either stable or decays into right-handed sneutrinos after some delay.

 In either case, the heavier of the two will eventually decay into the lighter species.
 However, due to the feeble interactions between the two sectors, the decay occurs with a delay.
 Typically, this delay is so long that by the time it happens, the number density of the lighter species has already diluted so much that the decay products no longer result in any further annihilations.
 As a result, the freeze-out and freeze-in processes remain independent.
+For our parameter choices (see \cref{tab:parameters} below) the lifetime of the NLSP becomes of the order of $0.12$ seconds, so the energetic particles released in the decay of the NLSP have time to thermalise before Big Bang nucleosynthesis.

 The neutralino mass matrix is

 in the basis $(\tilde{H}_{u}^{0},\tilde{H}_{d}^{0},\tilde{W}^{0},\tilde{B})$ with $v_{u}=v\sin\beta$ and $v_{d}=v\cos\beta$.